carmen-speer/Recursive-Information-Container-Dynamics/README.md

   question, and the reason it's the more useful test case: it had a real, documented near-closure and recovery in 2015, so a real post-recovery time series already exists for it, unlike Phoenix.
-  A scoped fix, not yet built or validated: add a *within-window* trajectory feature that compares entropy/divergence in the earlier part of the current lookback window against the most recent 1-2 periods specifically — high-then-declining reads as stabilizing after a shock, high-and-still-rising reads as ongoing collapse.
-This cannot be built or checked from cached data: it needs the raw, per-period `O_o`/`O_p` posterior trajectories for Phoenix and for Sweet Briar's full historical series (2010-present, spanning its crisis and recovery), neither of which is stored anywhere in this repository — only the final 8-feature vectors are (`data/panel/panel.json`, `docs/data/live_scores.json`).
-Getting Sweet Briar's real trajectory through its 2015 crisis and recovery, and checking whether a within-window trend feature would have called that recovery correctly, is the concrete next experiment, not a hypothetical one.
+  A scoped candidate, **tested 2026-09-20 via `src/diagnose_reset_recovery.py` (GitHub Actions), with a real but thin result — not yet good enough evidence to promote, and not left unstated either.** The candidate: a *within-window* trajectory feature (`within_window_trend`) comparing `frac_high_entropy` in the mid-window slice against the most recent 5 periods — high-then-declining reads as stabilizing after a shock, high-and-still-rising reads as ongoing collapse.
+Sweet Briar's real, full 2010-2023 trajectory (fetched live specifically to span its 2015 crisis and 2016+ recovery) came back at `within_window_trend = -0.20`, the predicted direction — and a convergence recheck at 4x sampling precision reproduced the identical value and identical last-period regime, confirming this is a real result, not sampling noise.
+  **But the evidence is thin, and this project's own standard requires saying so plainly:** that -0.20 is driven almost entirely by a single most-recent period (2023) flipping from high-entropy to baseline — the entire 2014-2022 span, which contains virtually all of Sweet Briar's real, documented recovery, stays classified high-entropy throughout under this construction.
+A feature that only distinguishes the single latest period, not a genuine multi-year decline through a known recovery, is not yet a validated detector of "already reset."
+  University of Phoenix-Arizona's result was flat (`within_window_trend = 0.00`, also confirmed real and not noise at both sampling precisions) — no signal either way, consistent with its restructuring outcome not being independently confirmed as complete. **Plan, not yet executed:** refine the candidate to use a real multi-point trend across the full window rather than a two-segment average, since the current construction is too sensitive to one endpoint; only if a refined version shows a cleaner signal against Sweet Briar's real recovery would this be worth the full 54-institution panel refit and leave-one-out re-validation (the `recompute_panel_entropy.py`-scale step) that adding a genuine 9th feature requires.
+Not shipped, not abandoned — a real, partially-supportive experiment with a specific, named next step.
 - **`reserve_adequacy` — confirmed the classifier's single strongest
   feature (largest-magnitude fitted coefficient, -1.88 on the standardized panel, next closest -1.38 for `d_A_trend`) — has no